apache/trafficserver/doc/developer-guide/plugins/getting-started/a-simple-plugin.en.rst

-  In the example above, Traffic Server notes are directed to the console by specifying ``E`` for :ts:cv:`proxy.config.diags.output.note` in :file:`records.config`.
+  In the example above, Traffic Server notes are directed to the console by specifying ``E`` for :ts:cv:`proxy.config.diags.output.note` in :file:`records.yaml`.
 The second note shows Traffic Server attempting to load the ``hello_world`` plugin.
 The third line of Traffic Server output is from your plugin.